tuplexyz/SARS-CoV-2_N-Cytokine_Docking/README.md

 ## Postprocessing

 Once all experiments have completed, running the [postprocessing/postprocessing.ipynb](postprocessing/postprocessing.ipynb) notebook on the results folder will grab the metrics of the best-performing cluster (and also find the best PDB file of the cluster).
 This will output a single .csv file of the metrics for the experiments.
+This will also copy the best PDB file from the results directory into a `best_pdbs/` folder.

 ## Data Explorer App